Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/README.md

 # Advanced-data-processing-with-R

-This project accompanies the course
+This project accompanies the course ööiojushdf ökjsdhfökjasdh

 **"R2 - Advanced data processing in R"**